brianclements/iserb/README.md

     --lvm-snapshot-mountpoint-base[=]
                         Set the location of where the temporary LVM snapshots will be mounted to.

+    --rsync-add-options[=]
+                        Add a single or space separated list (as a single string) of rsync options to all occurences of rsync in the script via the cli.

     -s                  For environments that might need it, introduce a random sleep delay between 1-60 seconds to help prevent simultaneous instances of the script and help one instance become a clear winner to create the lock file.

+    -t|--timestamps
+                        Display timestamps at start/end of both entire script and individual backup directories.

     --version           Version